You should never feel pressured into having sex with somebody. It is your choice.

 - Advice from the NHS on peer pressure, STIs and things to consider if you’re thinking about having sex

-- The Site has sex and relationships advice and real life stories from young people.
+- The Mix has sex and relationships advice and real life stories from young people.

 Pregnancy and new motherhood